 We are living in unprecedented times.
 I’m sure many of you (much like the team at IdeaScale) are experiencing the impacts of COVID-19‘s rapid rise in personal and profound ways.
 So far, I’ve been heartened by how so many of our partners, colleagues, customers, and friends have responded with everything from digital happy hours to connect in times of social distancing to new methods of supporting response efforts without leaving our homes.

 We were heartened, also, to see that many of our customers and partners are taking this moment to look to their network for solutions and novel responses by launching COVID-19 crowdsourcing campaigns.
-Everything from asking volunteers for new work from home best practices to asking customers what new products would help them adapt in this time.
-And because we know that many of you outside of our customer network might also be interested in looking to your crowd in this challenging time, we thought we would share a few problem statement formats that you can adopt at your own organization, as well.
-So here are a few example COVID-19 crowdsourcing campaigns:
+Everything from asking volunteers for new work-from-home best practices to asking customers what new products would help them adapt in this time.
+And because we know that many of you outside of our customer network might also be interested in looking to your crowd in this challenging time.
+We thought we would share a few problem statement formats that you can adopt at your own organization, as well.
+So here are a few examples of COVID-19 crowdsourcing campaigns:

 Crowdsourcing teleworking challenges and solutions:

 Potential intro text: As we all adjust to the current, and ultimately temporary, “maximum telework flexibility” environment, help us here at the innovation team identify common challenges people face and creative solutions to address those challenges.
 This challenge is also an opportunity for you to connect with your colleagues while discussing ways to best adjust to our homework environments.

 - What are the challenges you are still facing as you continue adjusting to your homework environment?
 Keep in mind that a lot of the challenges (IT issues like VPN, equipment issues, etc.) may not have readily available solutions.
 See below for challenges brought already identified by your colleagues…maybe you comment on a challenge with a potential solution that will help out someone else!